-- Eastern garter snake: Often called a garden snake, this widespread species can be found virtually anywhere and is known to have a diverse diet.
+- Garter snake: Often called a garden snake, this widespread species can be found virtually anywhere and is known to have a diverse diet.

 - Rat snake: These can grow to over 10 feet, and are typically known to be docile.